 AUSTIN: Per ration, which comes with 5 uses.

-ART: Okay.
+DRE: Okay.

 AUSTIN: So 3 coins for 5 uses.
 That's- that's cheap.

 ART: Yeah, that's real cheap.

 AUSTIN: Y'all got that.
 In general, I kind of feel like prices are higher in most of the world, but I think Velas is like a good baseline city for all these prices.
 Like, I kind of like it being the, the status quo, like, book prices.